spark-engine-ai/sparky-ui/README.md

 }
 ```

-Add Spark UI to your CSS:
+Add Sparky UI to your CSS:

 ```css
 /* app.css */